tonybaloney/vscode-pets/README.md

 ### Reporting bugs

 Something is not working as it should?
 Please [open an issue](https://github.com/tonybaloney/vscode-pets/issues/new) giving as much information as you can.
-Writing an effective bug report is a valueable skill as a Software Engineer, refer to the given example below for advice.
+Writing an effective bug report is a valuable skill as a Software Engineer, refer to the given example below for advice.

 **Title** - Clearly summarize what the bug is with specific details.
 **Summary** - If the title is too long, include a summary with additional details.